 Salt water can draw out water and bacteria while protecting the gums, so gargles may be effective for improving gum and dental health.
 They may also help prevent gingivitis, periodontitis, and cavities.

 A 2010 evaluation found that using salt water gargles on a daily basis helped lower harmful bacteria counts that are found in saliva.

 Along the same lines as sore throats, salt water gargles could alleviate canker sores, also known as mouth ulcers.
 They may do this by easing the pain and inflammation these sores cause.

 Making a salt water gargle at home is very easy and straightforward.
-Children and adults of all ages can use it.
-However, it’s generally not recommended for children under the age of 6, or anyone else who could have a difficult time gargling.
+Adults of all ages and children over the age of 6 can use it.
+The exception would be children under 6 and anyone who has a difficult time gargling.

 How it’s made

 Mix about 1/4 to 1/2 teaspoon of salt to every 8 ounces of water.